 This page has not been refereed.
 The information given here might be incomplete or provisional.

-and is computed as follows.
-Given and represented by cycles and , let be such that , for some .
-Then we define:
+The linking form is defined as follows.
+Take and represented by cycles and .
+There is such that for some .
+Define

-where is defined in (1) above.
-The resulting element is independent of the choices of and .
+For fixed the resulting `residie modulo 1' is independent of the choices of and .

 Let and let .
 Note that we have Poincaré duality isomorphisms

 Associated to the short exact sequence of coefficients

 is the Bockstein long exact sequence in cohomology: